2985578957/flex_extract/For_developers/Sphinx/source/Documentation/output.rst

 ``FLEXPART`` input files
 ========================

-The final output files of ``flex_extract`` are also the meteorological ``FLEXPART`` input files.
+The final output files of ``flex_extract`` are the meteorological input files for ``FLEXPART``.
-The naming of these files depend on the kind of data extracted by ``flex_extract``.
+The naming convention for these files depends on the kind of data extracted by ``flex_extract``.

 Standard output files
 ---------------------

-In general, there is a file for each time step with the filename format:
+In general, there is one file for each time named:

 .. code-block:: bash

     <prefix>YYMMDDHH

-The ``prefix`` is by default defined as ``EN`` and can be re-defined in the ``CONTROL`` file.
+where YY are the last two digits of the year, MM is the month, DD the day, and HH the hour (UTC). <prefix> is by default defined as EN, and can be re-defined in the ``CONTROL`` file.
-Each file contains all meteorological fields needed by ``FLEXPART`` for all selected model levels for a specific time step.
+Each file contains all meteorological fields at all levels as needed by ``FLEXPART``, valid for the time indicated in the file name.

-Here is an example output which lists the meteorological fields in a single file called ``CE00010800`` where we extracted only the lowest model level for demonstration reasons:
+Here is an example output which lists the meteorological fields in a single file called ``CE00010800`` (where we extracted only the lowest model level for demonstration purposes):

 .. code-block:: bash